 - 1st Place IBJJF Pan Championship NoGi Champion (2010 Master 3)

 - 2nd Place IBJJF Pan Championship (2004 Master 2)

 - 3rd Place IBJJF International Masters & Seniors Championship (2005 / 2003)

 Fabio Clemente Biography

-After a few years training with Rigan, he gave up jiu jitsu to travel to Paris with his wife, staying there for 4 years.
-As there was no jiu jitsu in Paris in those days, Clemente went back to judo, trying to do as much randori (ground work) as possible there.
-Clemente’s wife was a model, and as she got a visa to come and work in California Fabio, once again, came along.
-In California he had a chance to come back to jiu jitsu, rejoining his old instructors, the Machados brothers.
+After a few years of training with Rigan, Fabio moved to Paris with his wife, staying there for 4 years.
+As there was no jiu-jitsu in Paris in those days, Clemente went back to judo, trying to do as much randori (ground-work) as possible there.
+Clemente’s wife was a model, and when she got a visa to come and work in California Fabio, once again, came along.
+In California Clemente had the chance to return to grappling, rejoining his old instructors, the Machados brothers.

 Fabio was a brown belt when he opened his academy; he would receive his black belt after two consecutive wins at the Pan American Championships in the brown belt adult division.
-Around 1998, and after Clemente severed his bond with the Machado Jiu Jitsu association, Fabio Gurgel invited Clemente to become part of the Alliance Jiu Jitsu Academy.
+Around 1998, and after Clemente severed his bond with the Machado Jiu-Jitsu Association, Fabio Gurgel invited Clemente to become part of the Alliance Jiu-Jitsu Academy.
 The deal suited both parties, and Clemente jumped on board, making his gym the original Alliance headquarters in New York.

 Fabio Clemente @ International Masters and Seniors, 2005

 His academy was the first in new york city!

 Fabio Clemente and his academy is no longer affiliated with Alliance.
 This news was delivered personally by Fabio Clemente and Babs Olusanmokun to their entire academy on March 6, 2015, the day of his 20th anniversary of teaching bjj in New York City.
 His new and personal project/association is "Jiu Jitsu for the People".